slek120/Unity-Touch-Smoothing-One-Euro-Filter/README.md

 2. Set the public variables.
 3. For Exponential Smoothing, set Alpha to 1 and decrease until jitter is reasonable.
 Alpha closer to 0 increases lag.
 4. For One Euro Filter, set Jitter Reduction to 1 and Lag Reduction to 0.
 Increase the values to reduce jitter and lag.
-5. For general use, instead of Input.GetTouch(0).position, call OneEuroFilter and use filteredPosition.
+5. When implementing, call OneEuroFilter and use filteredPosition instead of Input.GetTouch(0).position.

 Comments:
 -------------------